 I always enjoy walking by water, as I find it very relaxing, so I thought I’d include a feature on some of the Waterfall Walks in Northumberland.
 Clockwise in the picture are; Hareshaw Linn in the North Tyne Valley, Linhope Spout in the Breamish Valley, and Hen Hole and Hethpool Linn in the College Valley.

-Northumberland often uses the Scots word ‘Linn’, which means a waterfall or steep ravine, to describe waterfalls.
-‘Spout’, also used, is more indicative of the physical features of the waterfall.
+Northumberland often uses the Gaelic word ‘linne’ as Linn, to indicate a pool formed at the base of a waterfall such as Hareshaw Linn and Hethpool Linn.
+‘Spout’, also used, is indicative of the physical features of the waterfall.
 Read up on how to get to these four waterfalls on walks to suit all abilities, each with the reward of a tranquil focal point at which to stop and rest or camp.